Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Introduction

+The second dominant channel (stable channel) involves two subsequent stable mass transfer episodes.
+The orbit of a binary experiencing a stable phase of mass transfer episode with black hole accretor can shrink significantly, if the mass ratio of the system is sufficiently high.
+This can lead to the formation of BH-BH binaries that merge due to GWs within the age of the universe \citep{vandenheuvel17}.
+Earlier studies did not predict this formation path to be significant \citep[see e.g.][]{Dominik_2012, Belczynski_2016}{}.
+However, the detailed simulations of \citet{Pavlovskii2017} showed that a stable mass transfer episode in a binary comprising an evolved donor star with radiative envelope and a BH accretor is more readily achieved than previously assumed.
+Subsequent studies, with assumptions that are in agreement with the findings of \citet{Pavlovskii2017}, have shown that this formation path can be the dominant channel within the isolated binary scenario (\citealt{KlenckiNelemans2018}, \citealt{olejak2021impact}; \citealt{Lieke2022ApJ...931...17V}; \citealt{Gallegos-Garcia2021}; \citealt{Bavera2021}; \citealt{marchant2021role}; \citealt{Andrews_2021}; \citealt{Briel2023}).

-The properties of the merging binary black hole population depend on the binary processes that they go through during their lifetime.
-This, in principle means that observations by LIGO and Virgo (\citealt{ligovirgo}) can be used to constrain these processes.
-Unfortunately, there are currently too many uncertainties in massive stellar evolution to make meaningful inference, even if it was known which subset of GW observations came from isolated binary evolution (if any).
-Nevertheless, it is still essential to understand how the uncertainties of the binary physics affect the observable properties of the merging binary black hole population in order to correctly interpret the observed GW data in the future.
+The properties of GW sources from the two aforementioned channels are sensitively dependent on various, highly uncertain binary evolutionary phases (e.g. mass transfer episodes).
+This, in principle means that observations of merging binary black holes \citep[e.g.][]{ligovirgo, Abbott_GWTC3} could be used to constrain massive binary physics.
+Unfortunately, there are currently too many uncertainties in massive stellar evolution to draw any meaningful conclusion \citep[see e.g.][]{Startrack2022ApJ...925...69B}.
+Nevertheless, it is still essential to understand how uncertainties of binary and stellar physics affect the observable properties of the merging binary black hole population in order to correctly interpret the observed GW data in the future.

-In the first part of this paper, we concentrate on the uncertainties regarding the first phase of mass transfer.
-In this case, the accretor is a non-compact object.
-How much matter is accreted and what is the angular momentum that is lost from the binary is still poorly understood.
-These two quantities govern the further evolution of mass ratios and orbital separations of the binary systems.
-This in turn determine which of the previously mentioned sub-channels dominate.
-This is because each sub-channel needs to have a specific and distinct range of mass ratios and orbital separations at the time when the initial secondary star is about to fill its Roche-lobe.

-For example, the progenitors of the stable channel have relatively low orbital separations (typically in the order of $\sim100\,R_{\odot}$) and relatively high mass ratios, where the latter is required such that the orbit shrinks sufficiently due to the subsequent, stable phase of mass transfer.
-At the same time, the mass ratios cannot be above the so-called critical mass ratio, above which the mass transfer phase would become dynamically unstable.
-The latter quanitity depends on the structure of the envelope of the donor star and on how exactly the mass transfer episode proceeds.

-The progenitors of the CEE channel, on the other hand, have large separations.
-These need to be large enough so that the initial secondary star fills its Roche-lobe with a core-helium burning donor.
-In this case, the mass ratios always have to be above the critical mass ratio.